The Snake King's Child

 The Snake King's Child (កូនពស់កេងកង, Koun Puoh Kengkang, also known as Snaker and Ghost Wife 2) is a 2001 Cambodian-Thai horror film directed by Fai Sam Ang, based on a Cambodian myth about the half-human daughter of a snake god.
-It was produced as a sequel of the 1970 movie The Snake King's Wife.
+It was produced as a sequel to the 1970 movie The Snake King's Wife.
 It is the first full-length feature film for cinema to be produced in Cambodia since before the Khmer Rouge era.
 The special effect of the lead character's head being full of writhing snakes was achieved by gluing live snakes to a cap worn by the actress.

 Plot

 Neang Nhi (Ampor Tevi), a woman neglected by her abusive husband, Manop, is working in the fields one day when she accidentally loses her hoe in some shrubbery and encounters a giant python.
 The snake speaks to Nhi, and says he will return her hoe if she agrees to have sex with him.
 That night, the snake transforms into a man (Tep Rindaro), brings back the hoe, and has sex with Nhi, a union that results in Nhi's pregnancy.

 Manop eventually finds out that it was the python who impregnated his wife, so he beheads the python and then stabs his wife in the stomach.
 Nhi is killed by the blow, but dozens of small snakes pour out of her abdomen and into a nearby stream.
 Manop chases after the baby snakes, killing each one, but slips on a rock and is killed.

 A surviving baby snake transforms into a human infant, who is then found by a wandering monk.
 The monk names the baby girl Soraya and raises her.
 She grows into a beautiful teenage woman (Pich Chanbormey), but has living serpents instead of hair.
 The monk, however, is able to fashion a magical ring that allows her to keep the snakes at bay and appear to have normal hair.

 One day, Soraya is bathing at a waterfall when she encounters a young man, Wae-ha (Winai Kraibutr), who has fallen into the pool after a fight with another man over a woman.
 Wae-ha is nursed back to health and he and Soraya fall in love.
 Wae-ha then takes Soraya back to his home to meet his family.
 One of Wae-ha's friends attempts to rape Soraya, during which her ring comes off and the snakes appear in her hair and bite the man, killing him with their venom.

 It is further revealed that if Soraya's virginity is broken, she will permanently turn into a snake.